frabjous/open-guide-typesetting-framework/doc/configuration.md

 Typesetting assignments/documents in the typesetting framework are sorted by assignment type.
 Each assignment type is given its own "add new …" button.
-The files for a documents of a given assignment type can be found in a subdirectory of the project directory named after the assignment type with an `s` at the end, e.g., `articles` (for the `article` assignment type).
+The files for documents of a given assignment type can be found in a subdirectory of the project directory named after the assignment type with an `s` at the end, e.g., `articles` (for the `article` assignment type).

-Each assignment type key under `assignmentTypes` in the `project-settings.json` file must have various suboptions (with the appropriate keys) as described below.
+Each assignment type key under `assignmentTypes` in the `project-settings.json` file must have various sub-options (with the appropriate keys) as described below.
 These keys may occur in any order, and most likely will not occur in the order in which they are discussed below.

 ### `display` (assignment type option)